AdonousTech/alexa-skills-starter-template/README.md

-# AcquiKnowledge Alexa Skills Starter Template
+# Adonous Tech Alexa Skills Starter Template

 This template allows you to quickly create a TypeScript based Alexa skill with independent back end deployment and configuration.
 That is, you can deploy your serverless application that powers your skill separately from skill-specific resources such as the manifest and interaction model.
 This template does not use ASK CLI to deploy the lambda function, instead that is handled by custom commands.